Why study Spatial Sciences at USC?

 Applications are due to Professor Laura Loyola (firstname.lastname@example.org) in February 2019.
 Space is limited.

-The USC Minor in Spatial Studies and B.S. in GeoDesign comprise the first undergraduate interdisciplinary programs of their kind in the world.
-These programs prepare students for professional careers and/or graduate study by engaging them in the acquisition, representation, analysis, modeling, and visualization of spatial information set in the context of the built environment and policy.
-With these reasoning and scientific skill sets, students can use the underlying spatial science principles, methods, and tools as they engage in sustainable planning, facility and infrastructure management, the design of livable and healthy communities, the delivery of water, energy, and other resource needs, and the impact of population growth.
+In the USC Spatial Sciences undergraduate programs, take advantage of the ability to approach pressing issues and challenges from interdisciplinary and innovative perspectives.
+USC Spatial majors and minors prepare students for professional careers and/or graduate study by engaging them in the acquisition, representation, analysis, modeling, and visualization of spatial information set in the context of the built environment and policy.
+With these reasoning and scientific skill sets, students become front-line scholars, using the underlying spatial science principles, methods, and tools as they engage in sustainable planning, facility and infrastructure management, the design of livable and healthy communities, the delivery of water, energy, and other resource needs, and the impact of population growth.